Amy James-Turner: Liverpool, 2017–18

-Manchester United
+Manchester United, 2018–21

-On 13 July 2018, it was announced that Turner had signed with Manchester United for their inaugural season.
-She made her competitive debut for Manchester United in a 1–0 League Cup victory against Liverpool on 19 August and her Championship debut in a 12–0 win against Aston Villa on 9 September.
-She scored her first goal for the club on 28 April 2019 in a 5–0 away win against Millwall Lionesses.
-Ahead of the 2020–21 season, Turner signed a new one-year contract with an option for a further year.
+On 13 July 2018, it was announced that James-Turner had signed with Manchester United for their inaugural season.
+On 19 August 2018, she made her competitive debut for United in a 1–0 League Cup victory against Liverpool, and her Championship debut came on 9 September, a 12–0 win over Aston Villa.

+James-Turner scored her first goal for United on 28 April 2019 during a 5–0 away win over Millwall Lionesses.
+Ahead of the 2020–21 season, James-Turner signed a new one-year contract with an option for a further year.

-Orlando Pride
+Orlando Pride, 2021–22

-On 25 June 2021, Turner was signed by Orlando Pride to a two-year contract with an option for an additional season using allocation money.
-She joined the league the same summer as her partner, Angharad James, who had signed a two-year deal with North Carolina Courage.
-Turner made her Orlando debut on 4 July 2021, as an 80th-minute substitute in a 2–0 defeat to James' North Carolina Courage.
-On 17 June 2022, it was announced Turner had had her contract bought out by the club and released.
+On 25 June 2021, James-Turner was signed by National Women's Soccer League (NWSL) club Orlando Pride to a two-year contract with an option for an additional season.
+Her signing was completed using allocation money.
+In the same summer, her partner, Angharad James-Turner, joined rival NWSL club North Carolina Courage.
+On 4 July 2021, James-Turner made her debut for the Orlando Pride as an 80th-minute substitute in a 2–0 defeat to the North Carolina Courage.
+On 17 June 2022, it was announced James-Turner's contract had been bought out by the Pride and she was released.

-Tottenham Hotspur
+Tottenham Hotspur, 2022–26

-On 27 July 2022, Turner returned to her native England when she joined Tottenham Hotspur on a two-year contract with the option for a further year.
-On 19 September 2024, Turner extended her contract until 2026.
+On 27 July 2022, James-Turner returned to England where she joined Tottenham Hotspur on a two-year contract with the option for a further year.

+On 19 September 2024, James-Turner extended her contract until 2026.

+On 17 May 2025, James-Turner shared a message via her Instagram profile where she stated she had been trying to work through something for the prior six months, and that she was advised by medical professionals to take time away from football.

+In April 2026, it was announced that James-Turner would depart Tottenham at the end of the season following the expiration of her contract.
+In the announcement, Tottenham sent love and strength to James-Turner and her family for their personal journey [...] and for the future.
+James-Turner made 53 appearances across all competitions for Tottenham during the length of her tenure.
+On 12 September 2026, James-Turner announced her retirement from competitive play.